 The traditional medical practice of Ayurveda, from India, is over 3000 years old and incorporates aromatic massage as a key aspect.

-The History of Aromatherapy – South America.
+Aromatherapy In South America.

 The Aztecs were well known for their use of herbal remedies and aromatic medicines.